graphieros/vue-data-ui/README.md

 # vue-data-ui

 Vue-data-ui is a Vue data visualization components library.
-It is currently in progress.
+It is currently in early stages.

 For the moment, it includes: